leanprover/lean4/src/lake/README.md

 ### Build & Run

-* `platformIndependent`: Asserts Lake should assume the Lean code is platform-independent.
-This means Lake will exclude platform-dependent elements (such as shared libraries) from the a module's trace and will not re-elaborate Lean code for different platforms.
-Defaults to `false`.
+* `platformIndependent`: Asserts whether Lake should assume Lean modules are platform-independent.
+That is, whether lake should include the platform and platform-dependent elements in a module's trace.
+See the docstring of `Lake.LeanConfig.platformIndependent` for more details.
+Defaults to `none`.
 * `precompileModules`:  Whether to compile each module into a native shared library that is loaded whenever the module is imported.
 This speeds up the evaluation of metaprograms and enables the interpreter to run functions marked `@[extern]`.
 Defaults to `false`.
 * `moreServerOptions`: An `Array` of additional options to pass to the Lean language server (i.e., `lean --server`) launched by `lake serve`.
 * `moreGlobalServerArgs`: An `Array` of additional arguments to pass to `lean --server` which apply both to this package and anything else in the same server session (e.g. when browsing other packages from the same session via go-to-definition)